London on a Budget: Top Attractions and Tips

 Traditional British Fare

-1. Afternoon Tea.
-Treat yourself to a quintessentially British experience with afternoon tea at one of London’s elegant tea rooms or luxury hotels.
-Savor delicate finger sandwiches, freshly baked scones, and decadent pastries, all washed down with a pot of fine tea.
+- Afternoon Tea.
+Enjoy a classic British experience with afternoon tea at one of London’s charming tea rooms or luxury hotels.
+Indulge in finger sandwiches, freshly baked scones, and tasty pastries, all paired with a pot of fine tea.

 International Cuisine

-1. West End.
-Explore the vibrant dining scene of London’s West End, where you’ll find a melting pot of global flavors, from authentic Indian curries to mouthwatering Middle Eastern mezze.
+- West End.
+Discover the vibrant dining scene in London’s West End, where you can enjoy a mix of global flavors, from traditional Indian curries to delicious Middle Eastern mezze.

 Good to know